-With a Netigate API you can automatically create new send-outs.
+With a Netigate API, you can automatically create new send-outs.
 This can be used for trigger-based surveys.
 Every respondent will receive their own send-out.
 This allows you to also determine reminders for them.
 Background data allows a personalised send-out to each person.
 Automatic notifications can be set to notify relevant people within your organisation about the feedback results.

 You want to know what your prospect thought about the performance of your sales rep during the meeting.
 You connect Netigate with your CRM system via REST API.
-Once your CRM system gets the info that the sales meeting has ended, it requests Netigate to retrieve the contact details of the prospect.
+Once your CRM system gets the info that the sales meeting has ended, it requests Netigate to receive the contact details of the prospect.
 Netigate will create a send-out to that prospect and they will have a survey in their inbox minutes after the contact point with your sales rep. If the respondent does not answer the survey within a predefined timeframe, e.g. one week, a reminder will be sent to them.

 You are an external recruitment agency and your recruiter has found a candidate for a company.
 1 week after the hire, you can send a survey through Netigate to the HR responsible asking how happy they were with the recruiter (did they present valid candidates, was the time frame good, did they work professionally, etc.).
 At a predefined later stage, e.g. 3 months later, another survey can be sent (are you still happy with the recruit, how is the candidate performing, etc.).
-Through background data, the email send-out can be personalised, e .g with the recruiters name.
+Through background data, the email send-out can be personalised, e.g. with the recruiter’s name.
 You can also set an automatic notification to the recruiter directly, so they see the feedback for their performance.

 3. Show survey results

-With a Netigate REST API you can retrieve individual survey result data and e.g. visualise them in your own system.
+With a Netigate REST API, you can retrieve individual survey result data and e.g. visualise them in your own system.
 This gives several people in your organisation the option to see survey results for areas that concern them, without needing Netigate access.

 You can show in your CRM system how happy the respective customer is with your product.
 You can base this, for example, on survey results you get from ongoing satisfaction surveys.
 This gives the option that every sales rep can see how happy their customers are without needing Netigate access.
-The CRM sends through the API a request to Netigate to retrieve data.
+The CRM sends through the API a request to Netigate to receive data.
 The result will be shown directly in the CRM.
 Sales Rep A can, therefore, see that customer A gave a 1 – very dissatisfied, in the last evaluation.
 This will be a good time for the sales rep to reach out to the customer and prevent churn.

 Note: this will not show a holistic view of all feedback data.
-To create holistic visualisation, you can use shared reports or dashboards.
+To create a holistic visualisation, you can use shared reports or dashboards.

 4. Update respondent lists

 Another common use for a REST API is to use it to update respondent lists.
 This is especially useful for bigger companies or municipalities that have a lot of staff turnover.
 You can use the API to add from your AD (active directory) to the respondent list.
-This allows you to have an updated respondent list at all times, even when employees start new or quit position on regular basis.
+This allows you to have an updated respondent list at all times, even when employees start new or quit position on a regular basis.
 This way your employee survey reaches all staff quickly and easily.

 Setting up an API connection

 It is not a big development project to set up a normal API connection.
-The whole process can be completed within one week, given that you have your requirement specifications and depending on the responsible party of your system’s integration (provider/ IT department / 3rd party).
-As a customer you can always contact your designated Technical Project Manager for further help.
+The whole process can be completed within one week, given that you have your requirement-specifications and depending on the responsible party of your system’s integration (provider/ IT department / 3rd party).
+As a customer, you can always contact your designated Technical Project Manager for further help.

 The usual steps for a Netigate REST API are as follows:

-Customer sets requirement specifications.
+The customer sets requirement specifications.
 This is a framework that defines which action shall trigger which outcome at which time-frame.
 It shall also define possible exceptions, e.g. quarantines.

-Meeting between Netigate, customer and 3rd party (that can be your inhouse IT department, the provider or a 3rd party – depending who shall handle the technical implementation of the API).
+Meeting between Netigate, customer and 3rd party (that can be your in-house IT department, the provider or a 3rd party – depending who shall handle the technical implementation of the API).
 In the meeting, the goals of the API will be explained and potential technical limitations identified.
 A plan of implementation will be reached.

 3rd step (optional):